Should a Married Couple File Jointly or Separately?

 There are many things that no longer apply if the couple files separately.
 These include child and dependent care credits, the earned income credit, the exclusion credit for adoption, in most cases, and the deducting of bond interest.

-Furthermore, there are certain common deductions that only count half as much as they do on a joint return.
+Furthermore, there are certain common deductions that only count half as much as they do when filing a joint return.
 These include child tax credits, personal exemption deductions, itemized deductions, credits for retirement savings, capital loss deductions and the standard deduction.

 Couples should also remember that they cannot take the standard deduction if one of them itemizes deductions.
 Couples who file separately and also have rental income can only deduct half of the standard amount that helps cover rental property losses, namely $12,500 instead of $25,000.
 In the states of Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin, couples who file separately might have their incomes classified as community income.
 IRS Publication 555 covers community income in detail.
 In short, the community property provision states that even though each spouse submits income earned on each of the separate forms that is filed, each spouse must also report all income earned while married during the year in question.